 During the longer term planning perspective the system requirements are far more demanding, both in terms of enabling technology and in terms of strategies for design and implementation.
-The deployment of this technology and implementation of new operational concepts goes beyond the current strategic planning period, but important decisions related to procurement of systems or services or a combination of these, will need to be taken during the period until 2017.
+The deployment of this technology and implementation of new operational concepts goes beyond the current strategic planning period, but important decisions related to procurement of systems or services or a combination of these, will need to be taken during the period until 2018.
 These decisions will be of crucial importance in order to realise Step 1 and Step 2 in the European ATM Master Plan.
+The possible introduction of centralised services may also influence decisions related to ATM systems.

 The NEFAB ANSPs will need to put effort into the preparation for this decision making process, taking into account the degrees of uncertainty that will be involved, as well as considering how such large investments can be made without increasing the ANSPs financial risk to unsustainable levels.